The Batch 24 inch Commuter is a gorgeous bike with cool details like a rack and fenders. But does its performance live up? Read the review!

 The Batch Commuter is also available as a small, medium, or large adult bike all with 27.5″ tires.

 Weight: Weighing in at 31.7 lb, the Batch is the heaviest 24″ bike we’ve tested.
 The lightest 24″ kid’s bike – the woom 5 – is only 18 lbs!
 Other high-end bikes also weigh significantly less than the Commuter and also cost less.
-The Priority Start 24 and Guardian Original 24 both come in at a very manageable 23 lbs.
+The Priority Start 24 comes in at a very manageable 23 lbs.
 The Guardian Ethos 24 weighs 25.5 lbs.